stoodder/falconjs/README.md

 * Add 'endpoint' override option to adapter options
 * use querySelector instead of querySelectorAll where possible
 * add once and listenToOnce
+* Test displayIf, beforeDispose, afterDisplay of the view binding

 ### v0.10.2
 **Highlights**